Some people say it is Haram to go on Palestine protests because there are people who are sinning present. Is this true?

 Abdul-Rahman bin Awf (May Allah Most High be pleased with him) said: The Messenger of Allah ﷺ said, ‘I witnessed, as a young man, Hilf al-Mutayibeen whilst I was with my uncles.
 I would not be willing to break it in exchange for red camels.’
 (Mustadrak Hakim 2870, Sahih according to Imams Hakim and al-Dhahabi).

-The Hadith above was also narrated by Imam Ahmad in his Musnad (1655, 1656, 1676), Imam al-Bukhari in al-Adab al-Mufrad (567), Ibn Hibban in his Sahih (4373, 4374) and many others.
+The Hadith above was also narrated by: Imam Ahmad in his Musnad (1655, 1656, 1676); Imam al-Bukhari in al-Adab al-Mufrad (567); Ibn Hibban in his Sahih (4373, 4374); and many others.
 In the narration of Imam al-Tahaawi in Sharh Mushkil al-Aathaar (5971) additional words are narrated.
-The Prophet ﷺ said: If I was called to it in Islam I would accept.

 Explaining the Hadith

 As we see in the authentic Hadith above, the blessed Prophet ﷺ spoke very positively about Hilf al-Mutayibeen.
-Which was a pact with disbelievers to establish justice.
+This was a pact with disbelievers to establish justice.
 This is one of numerous proofs that permit and even encourage Muslims to unite with disbelievers to establish justice.

-In Seerah works Hilf al-Mutayibeen is often called Hilf al-Fudool.
-What was Hilf al-Fudool?
 It was an agreement or a pact between leading figures in the tribe of Quraysh to unite against injustice.
 The Prophet ﷺ was present at the pact and took part in it.
 Although it took place prior to the revelation of the Holy Quran, the Prophet ﷺ praised it after revelation too.
 Therefore, clarifying that it was a praiseworthy pact.

-At the time of the pact the Quraysh were pagan Arabs, engaging in Shirk ( polytheism).
-Despite this the Prophet ﷺ took part in it and praised it.
+At the time of the pact, the Quraysh were pagan Arabs engaging in Shirk ( polytheism).
+Despite this, the Prophet ﷺ took part in it and praised it.
 Undoubtedly, the pagan Arabs would follow their culture when trying to implement the dictates of the pact.
-Thus the actions of the Prophet ﷺ encourage Muslims to establish justice in unity with such people.
+Thus, the actions of the Prophet ﷺ encourage Muslims to establish justice in unity with such people.

-The Muslim himself or herself cannot engage in Haram when establishing justice.
+The Muslim cannot engage in Haram when establishing justice.
 However, if non-Muslims are also supporting the cause then they will be left to their practices.
 We will not force them to adhere to our religion.
-Nevertheless, the Muslim must try to distance himself from anything prohibited.
-For example, if some protesters are playing music then the Muslim will keep a distance.

 Classical Hanafi Scholars